NCarter3/project-notebook/December 7.md

 team, how did you share the labor?**

 6 hours, 11:30 - 1:30 and 2:30 - 6:30 12/6, adding features

 2 hours, 12/7, thinking about how to add done support, notebook, team interfacing

 ## Post-critique summary and reflection
+I think we won't be changing our syntax to be more verbose.
+It's also good advice not to put that much time into fluffing out the rough edges in the parser anymore.
+Regarding done tasks, the concern with marking them in the input file is what if the task repeats?
+Then how would you know which instance of the task is done?
+I think for the moment we will handle done tasks in the output file, but we may redo this at some point in the future if we come up with a better way.

+## Post-critique summary and reflection for some past week that I unwittingly put in the wrong file
 As a result of this critique and discussions last Wednesday, we decided that it would be best to combine teams and work on this project together.
 So, Michael, Christine, and I are now one team.
 This critique also made us reevaluate what would work well for the language base.
 After further reflection, we decided not